Addiction and mental health

-Addiction is a real condition that can cause physical and mental illness and affect all areas of your life.
+Addiction may affect one in three people‡.
+It’s a condition that can cause physical and mental illness.

 ^We may record or monitor our calls.

 ††Direct Access telephone services are available as long as the symptoms are covered under the policy.
 If your cover excludes conditions you had before your policy started, we’ll ask you to provide evidence from your GP that your symptoms are not pre-existing for a period of up to two years from policy start date (or up to five years in the case of mental health).
 We can then refer you to a consultant or therapist through the Direct Access service.
 Always call us first to check your eligibility.

 ‡Action on Addiction.
 Addiction widespread in society with more than half of Britons knowing a victim, new poll finds. https://www.actiononaddiction.org.uk/news/latest-news/yougov-poll, published 10 June 2019.

 Bupa health insurance is provided by Bupa Insurance Limited.
 Registered in England and Wales No. 3956433.
 Bupa Insurance Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Arranged and administered by Bupa Insurance Services Limited, which is authorised and regulated by the Financial Conduct Authority.
 Registered in England and Wales No. 3829851.
 Registered office: 1 Angel Court, London EC2R 7HJ.